by Diane Grant

 It can be just a glimpse of someone – an old acquaintance laughing, a man crying in a corner, two women jogging, one talking on the phone.
 It could be a piece of landscape – that enormous, bright supermoon in November, for example.
 It could be a snatch of dialogue.

-I have a friend who collects things she’s heard on the street and publishes the results every year during the holidays.
+My friend, Madeleine, collects things she’s heard on the street and publishes the results every year during the holidays.
 She just loves to listen.
 I love to listen, too and I really recommend carrying around a recorder or a notebook so that you can catch something you see or hear that astounds or delights or amuses or just interests you.

 Just recently, I looked at my notebook and found two men walking down the street arguing and the one said, “Of course, your Dad thinks Jesus is magic.”
 Another day, I heard a woman shouting into her phone, “Well, the drugs aren’t working so I’m not going to pay for them.”
 I heard a man screaming at his wife, “This is my time.
 Don’t you understand?
 This is for me!
 My time!”

 My husband and I were at lunch not long ago and heard a full bearded man talking to someone in a big wide brimmed black hat about how he could get her a radio show with an international following because he knew the King of Jordan’s sister.
 All he needed was some start up money.
 The person in the hat never spoke, we never saw the face, just the hat.

 Where could that lead me?, I thought.
 Who was the person in the black brimmed hat?
 Was she old or young?
 Maybe she was very beautiful.
 Was she crying?
 Was she smiling?
 Was she listening?
 Maybe the person in the hat wasn’t a woman!

 I could do a little research perhaps.
 (I’m a great fan of Wikipedia.)
 Does the King of Jordan have a sister?
 Aha.
 He has six and he once had a bit part on Star Trek.
 King Abdullah’s Sisters.